-- Documentation for the current and for previous released versions of all GemTalk products, in PDF form. - Product download for the current and selected recent versions of GemTalk software. - Bugnotes, identifying performance issues or error conditions that you may encounter when using a GemTalk product. - TechTips, providing information and instructions that are not in the documentation. - ▶ Compatibility matrices, listing supported platforms for GemTalk product versions.
+- Documentation for the current and for previous released versions of all GemTalk products, in PDF form. - Product download for the current and selected recent versions of GemTalk software. - Bugnotes, identifying performance issues or error conditions that you may encounter when using a GemTalk product. - ▶ Supplemental Documentation and TechTips, providing information and instructions that are not in the regular documentation. - Compatibility matrices, listing supported platforms for GemTalk product versions.